 Oxishot is a small dischargeable that contains up to 8 l of oxygen.
 It will help you reduce headaches, fatigue and also when you have breathing problems.
 You can buy it in pharmacies or small shops in Cusco for around S/ 45 (around $14).

-The tour through the Sacred Valley will help you with getting used to the altitude, as most sites are 400 – 500m lower than Cusco.
+The tour of the Sacred Valley will help you with getting used to the altitude, as most sites are 400 – 500m lower than Cusco.

 Considering all of this and making use of the recommendations, the altitude sickness will hopefully not be a problem for you in Peru.